4/24/2025

 Jan Engelbrecht

-Good morning, John, Jeff and George.
-Congratulations on another positive result.
-Thank you.
+Good morning, John, Jeff, and George.
+Congrats on another positive result.
 Sure.
 So I think we've talked about this topic today, but it might be a bit more specific question.
 Just tied to the ongoing GSA review and as it relates to the cost savings initiative.
-And we know that CSI has obviously been excluded from the top 10 list of contractors that's been making the headlines since sort of late February.
-But are you informally sort of part of that process with the GSA in terms of that review?
-And can you just share anything that you've learned over, I guess, over the past two months as part of that review, what they're looking at?
-And then just obviously contrast that with your strong positioning that you're seeing on your contract.
+And we know that CSI has obviously been excluded from this top 10 list of contractors that's been making the headlines since sort of late February.
+But are you informally sort of part of that process with the GSA in terms of that review, and can you just share anything that you've learned, I guess, over the past two months as part of that review, what they're looking at, and then just obviously contrast that with your strong positioning that you're seeing on your contract.

 speaker